qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 #. apply calculation on the whole layer or on selected features only
 #. create a new field for the calculation or update an existing one.

+You can also access the field calculator by right-clicking on a column header to directly edit that field.
+The field calculator dialog will open with the :guilabel:`Update existing field` option already checked and the selected column automatically chosen in the field dropdown.

 .. _figure_field_calculator: